NBA Rumors: CJ McCollum To Rockets, James Harden To Trail Blazers In Proposed 3-Team Deal Involving Mavericks

-As the 2020-21 NBA season draws closer, several crazy trade ideas involving Houston Rockets shooting guard James Harden continues to surface in the league.
+As the 2020-21 NBA season draws closer, several crazy trade ideas involving Houston Rockets shooting guard James Harden continue to surface in the league.
 These include a three-team blockbuster deal involving the Dallas Mavericks that would send Harden to the Portland Trail Blazers and CJ McCollum to the Rockets.
 In the proposed scenario by Lauren Gunn of SB Nation’s Mavs Moneyball, the Trail Blazers would acquire Harden, the Rockets would get McCollum, Anfernee Simons, Nassir Little, James Johnson, a 2022 first-round pick, and a 2022 second-round pick, and the Mavericks would receive PJ Tucker and a 2024 first-round pick.

 If the suggested three-way blockbuster deal would push through, Gunn believes that it would benefit the Rockets, Trail Blazers, and the Mavericks.